Shopify/unity-buy-sdk/EXAMPLES.md

 }
 ```

-To create mutations you'd use `ShopifyBuy.Client().Mutation` in a similar fashion.
+To create mutations, you can use `ShopifyBuy.Client().Mutation` in a similar way.